Computer Science Advising

 - Data Structures (CSCI 202) (with a grade of C or better) is a prerequisite for most upper level (300+) CS courses.
 Most CS majors should prioritize completing and doing well in that course.

 - It is usually desirable to complete the MATH/STAT and PHYS (Computer Systems concentration) requirements as early as possible (to avoid conflicts with upper level CS courses that you want to take later).
-But it can be nice to save some LAC requirements for later semesters to avoid too many upper level CS courses
+But it can be nice to save some Core Curriculum (general education) requirements for later semesters to avoid a heavy schedule with too many upper level CS courses

 - You should sketch out a rough schedule plan for each semester from now until graduation and discuss it with your advisor.
 Remember that some courses are offered only in the fall or only in the spring, so plan accordingly.